 Advantages of Poly Electrofusion Fittings in Field Applications

 The main benefits of HDPE pipes are their versatility and durability.
 The thermoplastics are immune to corrosion, and the pipes are lightweight compared to their metal counterparts.
 The pipes can last from 50 to 100 years before needing replacement, depending on the environment.
-Unlike PVC pipes, anchor or thrust restraint blocks are not needed, as Electrofusion joints are fully end-load resistant, saving both material and labour costs.
+Unlike PVC pipes, anchor or thrust restraint blocks are not needed, as properly welded Electrofusion joints are fully end-load resistant, saving both material and labour costs.
 This advantage also allows safe future excavation in the vicinity of the pipeline.

 The use of poly electrofusion fittings, however, also plays a significant part in this versatility and durability.
 Leaks are the most commonly diagnosed problems with piping systems, especially resulting from weak joints.
 Damaged joints compromise the efficiency of piping systems, and the time spent finding the defect costs additional resources for companies and operators.
 Poly electrofusion fittings minimise these instances, by integrating fully with the piping system.
 In addition to the increased durability, the versatility of PE fittings allows operators to install these joints in tight spaces, as the necessary equipment is lightweight and only requires enough space for clamps and the fitting itself.

 The total time it takes for installation is also reduced.
 In rare cases involving joint damage, pressure welders keep an automated database of all pipe joints, allowing for easier detection of defective areas.

 Increased Efficiency in Pipeline Solutions